Kiwi-Edit: Versatile Video Editing via Instruction and Reference Guidance: Experiments

 \subsection{Implementation Details}

 For image data, we utilize triplets (instruction, source image, edited image) dataset from NHR-Edit~\cite{nhredit} and GPT-Image-Edit~\cite{gpt-image-edit}.
 We use the pretrained Wan-TI2V-5B as the DiT backbone and finetune it on open source dataset and our propose reference data for 12K steps.
 We set the learning rate to 2 × 10-5, with a global batch size of 128 with gradient accumulation.
 In stage 2, we sample image and instruction video data at 1:1 ratio and first train on 360K pixels and then 960K pixels for 10K steps.
 In stage 3, we sample image and instruction video data and video with reference image at 2:1:1 ratio for 10K steps.
-Please refer to the supplementary materials for details.
+More details are in supplementary materials.